 The school year at Freed-Hardeman University begins with the summer term and goes through the following spring term.
-A Free Application for Federal Student Aid (FAFSA) must be completed each school year to be eligible for government sponsored student loans and work study.
-The FAFSA may be completed over the internet at www.fafsa.ed.gov.
+A Free Application for Federal Student Aid (FAFSA) must be completed each school year to be eligible for government sponsored student loans and work-study.
+The FAFSA may be completed over the internet at www.fafsa.gov.

-STAFFORD LOANS
+DIRECT SUBSIDIZED STAFFORD LOANS

-Under the federally-guaranteed loan program, you may borrow from a bank or other financial institution an amount needed for graduate studies.
-The University certifies your application, and the federal government through a state agency guarantees repayment.
+Under the federally-guaranteed loan program, you may borrow from the federal government an amount needed for graduate studies.
+The University certifies your application, and the federal government guarantees repayment.
 Under current regulations, you may borrow up to \$8,500 per academic year in a subsidized loan if you are taking at least a half-load (minimum of five semester hours) of courses.

-Repayment of a Federal Stafford loan begins six months after graduation or when the student ceases to be enrolled half-time (5 hours).
+Repayment of a Direct Stafford loan begins six months after graduation or when the student ceases to be enrolled half-time (5 hours).
 The federal government will pay the interest on the loan while you are in school.
-The interest rate is fixed at 5.6% for Subsidized Stafford loans.
+The interest rate is fixed at 4.5% for Subsidized Stafford loans.

-UNSUBSIDIZED LOAN FOR STUDENTS
+DIRECT UNSUBSIDIZED STAFFORD LOAN FOR STUDENTS

-A full-time graduate student may borrow under the Unsubsidized Stafford Loan program up to \$12,000 per academic year.
+A full-time graduate student may borrow under the Direct Unsubsidized Stafford Loan program up to \$12,000 per academic year.
 This loan is not based upon need, but must be held within the total cost of education minus any other financial assistance.
 The interest rate is fixed at 6.8%.
 The interest accrues from the beginning of the loan but can be deferred and capitalized if desired.
-Repayment of a Federal Stafford loan begins six months after graduation or when the student ceases to be enrolled half-time (5 hours).
+Repayment of a Direct Federal Stafford loan begins six months after graduation or when the student ceases to be enrolled half-time (5 hours).